lorenzosmusic/slippery-friction/README.md

 **Effects**

 These should be installed to recreate the actual version of the song we made, but the recording is still able to work without them, it will just sound different without these effects.
 * **Calf** Plugins Effects. [https://calf-studio-gear.org](https://calf-studio-gear.org/).
 These are the EQ and compression effects.
 These are only available for Linux operating systems but some of them come pre-installed in Ardour.
-If you can't install them the songs will still play the original files without these efects.
+If you can't install them the songs will still play the original files without these effects.
 * **Guitarix** The guitar pedal effects used on the tracks.
 Sadly these are only available for Linux.
-You can still play the files without them if you are on another operating system you will just hear the un altered sounds. - [https://guitarix.org](https://guitarix.org/)
+You can still play the files without them if you are on another operating system you will just hear the unaltered sounds. - [https://guitarix.org](https://guitarix.org/)

 # If you already use Ubuntu Studio
-The only thing you you need to install is  **Git LFS** [https://git-lfs.github.com](https://git-lfs.github.com/) to download the large .wav files from the GitHub repository.
+The only thing you need to install is  **Git LFS** [https://git-lfs.github.com](https://git-lfs.github.com/) to download the large .wav files from the GitHub repository.

 # Share a session or remix with the band
-If you create anything from this song, remix it or build anything from it let us know!
+If you create anything from this song, remix it, or build anything from it let us know!
 We would love to hear it!

 You can message us on Twitter [@lorenzosmusic](https://twitter.com/lorenzosmusic) or email us from the contact section on our website [here at lorenzosmusic.com](https://www.lorenzosmusic.com/p/contact.html?utm_source=github&utm_medium=contactlink&utm_campaign=slipperyfrictionreadme)